stone-payments/sling-web-framework/.github/CONTRIBUTING.md

 # Contributing
-Thanks for your interest in contributing to the Sling Framework! :tada:
+Thanks for your interest in contributing to the Emerald Framework! :tada:

 Please read this doc before starting to use this repo.
 We have a set of guidelines that should be followed.